 On your way onwards to Vík, you will encounter some mighty glaciers, where you can opt for an exciting tour; an exhilarating snowmobile ride across Mýrdalsjökull.

 Next along the route is Reynisfjara Beach, a beautiful stretch of black-sand coastline.
 It boasts of some fascinating lava formations, such as Dyrhólaey rock arch and the Reynisdrangar sea stacks.

-After marvelling over the sights here, you will continue your journey and head to Jökulsárlón.
+After marveling over the sights here, you will continue your journey and head to Jökulsárlón.
 It is a glacier lagoon, filled with enormous icebergs that have calved away from a tongue of the mighty Vatnajökull, Europe’s largest ice cap.
-Watching them is mesmerising, made all the more enjoyable for the seals that call the area home.
+Watching them is mesmerizing, made all the more enjoyable for the seals that call the area home.
 A visit to the nearby coast is also worthwhile, as it is here that these bergs wash on the shore after reaching the ocean; as such, it is called the Diamond Beach.

 Finally, you will retire either near Jökulsárlón, or a little further east at Höfn.

 Day 4 - Hofn to Egilsstadir